My Chainlink Interview Experience

 3. Lots of programmers in this industry are trash… and egotistical.

-Of course, I said this in a diplomatic way.
-Regardless, the recruiter was unable to do anything about the current situation.
-“You know how this industry works”.
+Of course, I said this in a diplomatic manner.
+Regardless, the recruiter was unable to do anything about the current situation: “You know how this industry works.”

-*I don’t know the referrer at a personal level.
+*I don’t know the referrer on a personal level.

 Read More